yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_trigger.md

 ## Synopsis

-Use the `CREATE TRIGGER` statement to define a new trigger.
+Use the `CREATE TRIGGER` statement to create a trigger.

 ## Syntax